camptocamp/shared_config_manager/README.md

 You can configure more than one source.

+There is a standalone mode where you can configure only one source through the `MASTER_CONFIG` environment variable.
+For that, set the `standalone` parameter to `true` and no `shared_config_manager.yaml` will be searched.

 Some other environment variables:

 * `TARGET`: default base directory for the `target_dir` configuration (defaults to `/config`)